New image of the black hole at the center of the Milky Way raises an important question

 Both black holes observed in polarized light had numerous similarities, including strong magnetic fields.
 This raises new questions in science.
 Mariafelicia De Laurentis, deputy EHT project scientist, explains what the researchers are now concerned with: “With this sample of two black holes – with very different masses and very different host galaxies – it is important to find out how they agree and how they differ.”

-The researcher continues: “Since both indicate strong magnetic fields, this phenomenon could be a universal and perhaps fundamental feature of these types of systems.
+The researcher continues: “Since both indicate strong magnetic fields, this phenomenon might be a universal and perhaps fundamental feature of these types of systems.
 One of the similarities between these two black holes may be a jet.
 While we observed a very obvious jet on M87*, we have not yet been able to find it on Sgr A*.”

 Does the black hole at the center of the Milky Way have a jet?

 If this jet exists – a jet of matter that emits high-energy particles – it should only be a matter of time before it is detected.
-The team behind the Event Horizon Telescope wants to target the black hole at the center of the Milky Way again as early as April 2024.
+The team behind the Event Horizon Telescope wants to target the black hole at the center of the Milky Way once more as early as April 2024.
 Additionally, expansions to participating telescopes are planned that will enable high-quality films of Sgr A* and the ability to find a potentially hidden jet over the next decade. (tab)

 1711685088